Abigail Spanberger: 2018

+In June, after winning the primary, while waiting for a train at the Richmond Staples Mill Road Amtrak station, Spanberger met William C. Mims, a justice on the Supreme Court of Virginia, who told her he was "impressed with her message".

-In August, the Congressional Leadership Fund, a super PAC closely aligned with Republican speaker of the House Paul Ryan, conducted a smear campaign against Spanberger.
-The campaign, which attempted to tie her to terrorism, was based on an SF-86 application she completed to obtain security clearance, which was inappropriately released in breach of privacy rules.
-She won the November 6 general election by just over 6,800 votes.
+In August, the Congressional Leadership Fund, a super PAC closely aligned with Republican House Speaker Paul Ryan, conducted a smear campaign against Spanberger.
+The campaign, which attempted to tie her to terrorism, was based on an SF-86 application she completed to obtain security clearance, which was released in breach of privacy rules.
+In a visit to the district, former Trump adviser Steve Bannon called the race "an absolute bellwether of the entire country" and said that losing it would mean Republican loss of control of the House.

+Spanberger won the November 6 general election by about 6,800 votes.
 Brat won eight of the district's ten counties, but Spanberger dominated the two largest counties, Henrico and Chesterfield, by a combined margin of over 30,000 votes.
-Her campaign outraised Brat's, raising $5.8 million to his $2.1 million.

-In a visit to the district, former Trump adviser Steve Bannon called it "an absolute bellwether of the entire country", adding that losing the district would mean Republican loss of control of the House.
+Her campaign outraised Brat's, with $5.8 million to his $2.1 million.
+After winning the election, Virginia Supreme Court Justice Mims wrote her a letter extolling the virtues of public service, leadership, and civility, alongside a copy of former Czech President Václav Havel's essay "Politics, Morality, and Civility".
+Spanberger has said the letter and its impact on her leadership were crucial to her development as a politician.

 Spanberger was the first Democrat to win this seat since 1970, when four-term Democrat John Marsh retired and was succeeded by Republican J. Kenneth Robinson.
 But until 1993, the 7th stretched from the outer Washington suburbs through the Shenandoah Valley and Charlottesville to the outer Richmond suburbs; the present 7th is geographically and demographically the successor to what was the 3rd district before 1993.
-That district had been in Republican hands since 1981; former House Majority Leader Eric Cantor represented it from 2001 until Brat ousted him in the 2014 Republican primary.
+That district had been in Republican hands since 1981; former House majority leader Eric Cantor represented it from 2001 until Brat ousted him in the 2014 Republican primary.

 Spanberger and her colleagues Elissa Slotkin and Mikie Sherrill were described as the "mod squad", a moderate alternative to the progressive "squad".
 Spanberger and Sherrill shared a Capitol Hill apartment for four years while they served in Congress together.